Terra Nil

-Terra Nil is an upcoming strategy video game developed by Free Lives and published Devolver Digital for Android, iOS, and Windows.
-The game is currently scheduled to be released on March 28, 2023.
+Terra Nil is a strategy video game developed by Free Lives and published by Devolver Digital.
+The game was released for Android, iOS, and Windows on March 28, 2023; the mobile ports were published through Netflix Games.
+Ports for macOS, Linux, and the Nintendo Switch were released later in 2023.

 While the gameplay focuses on placing buildings, as is common in city-building games, Terra Nil is the reverse – focusing instead on ecosystem reconstruction.
-Rather than promoting the consumption of resources to expand, the game is inspired by the rewilding movement and the Climate crisis, and seeks to restore nature rather than exploit it.
+Rather than promoting the consumption of resources to expand, the game is inspired by the rewilding movement and the climate crisis, and seeks to restore nature rather than exploit it.

 Gameplay

 Players are tasked with turning a barren wasteland into an ecological paradise with a variety of flora and fauna.